OWASP/owasp-summit-2017/Workshops/Bytecodevierwer.md

 ###Why:
 Because Bytecodeviewer is one, if not the best open source tools to reverse engineering APK's.
-The follwoing workshop is teh result of a 5 month reserach into Pen testing mobile APK's @ Securify.nl
+The following workshop is the result of a 5 month research into Pen testing mobile APK's @Securify.nl

 ###Who:
 - New to pentesting mobile android apps?
 Welcome